 |Max. force amplitude of oscillation||> 100||> 100||> 100||mN|

-- Compression (e.g. instrumented indentation) and tensile (e.g. adhesion tests on liquids)
+- Compression (e.g. instrumented indentation test) and tensile (e.g. adhesion measurements on liquids)

 - Signal-to-noise ratio 106